 I’ve got questions!
 FAQ

-Because the IAABC Application is unique in asking not only what you know, but how you apply what you know, our application requires more thought than simple right or wrong answers.
+Because the IAABC Application is unique in asking not only what you know, but what you do with what you know, our application requires more thought than simple right or wrong answers.
 We love thinkers!
 While we’ve done our best to make the application instructions clear, some people do have additional questions.

-- “Is this what you have in mind?”
+“Is this what you have in mind?”
 (Sent with an excerpt from your answer.)

 - “I don’t understand what you want here.”

-- No. We ask that you respond to the questions given and case studies requested.
+- No. You must respond to the questions given and case studies requested.

 - Yes.
 We have an autosave feature on our applications.